cdanm9/POAdvanced/app/pocreation/README.md

 ## pocreation

-Purchase Order Creation Application
+PO Creation App

 ### Starting the generated app

 -   This app has been generated using the SAP Fiori tools - App Generator, as part of the SAP Fiori tools suite.
-In order to launch the generated app, simply start your CAP project and navigate to the following location in your browser:
+To launch the generated app, start your CAP project:  and navigate to the following location in your browser:

 http://localhost:4004/pocreation/webapp/index.html